Hello everyone, This is a blog post on Citrix PVS and it’s divided into three parts.

 Citrix PVS on Azure TP (Technical Preview) Program has been extended till 31st of Oct.
-2021, and we know that many citrix enthusiastic like us are spending lot of time in testing this one of the most beautiful product of the Citrix stack.
+2021, and we know that many Citrix enthusiasts like us are spending a lot of time in testing this one of the most beautiful products of the Citrix stack.
 Citrix Product team has released a very good document to kick start you in Azure but that is generally targeted to the users who are already experienced in PVS, if you are new to Citrix PVS technology, this document is going to help you greatly to understand what is the PVS service is and how it works in Azure.

-Before we start let’s see few FAQ’s on provisioning services (PVS).
+Before we start let’s see a few faqs on provisioning services (PVS).

-It has a world class streaming technology which allows computers to be provisioned and re-provisioned in a real time from a single shared-disk image.
+It has a world-class streaming technology that allows computers to be provisioned and re-provisioned in real time from a single shared-disk image.

-No, PVS is a complete separate entity, it’s altogether a separate software, it requires separate resources, configurations, maintenance and setup.
+No, PVS is a completely separate entity, it’s altogether a different software, and it requires independent resources, configurations, maintenance, and setup.

 What are the benefits of provisioning services?

-- It simplifies the management of the enterprise images.
+- It simplifies the management of enterprise images.

-- PVS is demonstratively faster at deploying and rolling back image update compared to citrix MCS.
+- PVS is demonstratively faster at deploying and rolling back image updates than Citrix MCS.

 - It ensures a consistent and secure user experience.
-VDA’s provisioned using a PVS image, all boot from the same image, which ensure users are getting the same experience from any machine.
+VDA’s provisioned using a PVS image, all boot from the same image, which ensures users are getting the same experience from any machine.

 - Boot times of PVS streamed VM’s are around 40 secs in Azure.

-- Rollback and revert fast: Here the versioning & roll back is instantaneous.
-Any issues that occur during the run time such as actions of a single user, or malicious attack on a operating system, all can easily be rolled backed by rebooting the machine which will then reboot from the centrally shared image and revert the user experience before that incident occurs.
+- Rollback and revert fast: Here the versioning & rollback are instantaneous.
+Any issues that occur during the run time such as actions of a single user, or malicious attack on an operating system, can easily be rolled back by rebooting the machine which will then reboot from the centrally shared image and revert the user experience before that incident occurs.

-Reduce storage footprint of your deployment in Azure, Storage requirement are reduced due to several factors as stated below:
+Reduce the storage footprint of your deployment in Azure, Storage requirements are reduced due to several factors as stated below:

-- Better performance compared with On-Premises, because Azure networking is better/newer/faster then any typical on-prem network
+- Better performance compared with On-Premises because Azure networking is better/newer/faster than any typical on-prem network

-PVS is better at streaming disk contents then storage
+PVS is better at streaming disk contents than storage